Experienced San Diego Employment Attorneys Ready To Assist You

 If you are a parent or legal caregiver of a child within the age range of a kindergartener to a high school senior, your employer cannot discharge you for taking up to 40 hours off a year to help the child with school enrollment and to tend to important school matters.
 Your employer must have 25 or more employees, and you must give notice (if possible) to take advantage of this benefit.
 In most circumstances, California law and federal law also provide job security if you need up to 12 weeks of unpaid leave per year due to a serious illness, to tend to the serious illness of a close family member, or to respond to certain serious life events.
 Failure to comply with these rules is a violation of the law.
 If your employer refuses to provide you with family and medical leave, consider hiring an employment lawyer.
 These laws were put in place to grant you the time and job security you need to handle major crises.
 Don’t let your employer unlawfully take that away from you.

-Our California employment lawyer John Dalton has spent his entire career fighting for victims of employment discrimination, and he will fight for you too.
+Our San Diego employment lawyer John Dalton has spent his entire career fighting for victims of employment discrimination, and he will fight for you too.
 He cannot stand a bully, and he has the strategic plans and legal acumen to put you on the same playing field as the corporate Goliaths.
 When you are vulnerable after being discriminated against, John is accessible and will listen when you have something to say.
 Contact the John W. Dalton Law Offices today for a free case evaluation.

 Tens of Millions of Dollars Recovered for Our Clients